PennockTech/pt-gnupg-builds/README.md

 * Changes in PGP signing keys will need to be reflected _both_ in the key-dumps in `confs/` and in `pgp_ownertrusts` defined in `confs/params.env`
   + `./tools/update-keys.sh` might help with some of that
+* Patches should be named starting with the product name (eg, `gnupg22`) and an underscore.
+The next section may optionally start with `v` to be a version constraint; use this when the patch is already committed upstream for the next release version.
+Anywhere in the patch filename may be a sequence `_pNNN_` where NNN is a prefix strip level (per `patch -p`) to be applied.

 Adding new repo with aptly